obadahattabx/Final_Project/README.md

 # 2. Signup, Sign in, and Logout
 This layout should have a “Sign in” and “Sign Up” buttons.
 a.
-(10 points) In the main page (first page), the user can enter his or her e-mail and password that are registered in the database to sign in into a special menu depending on the user type, i.e., a renting agency or a tenant.
+In the main page (first page), the user can enter his or her e-mail and password that are registered in the database to sign in into a special menu depending on the user type, i.e., a renting agency or a tenant.
 This layout must have a check box called “remember me” which will save the email in shared preferences, so next time the user logins, he or she does not need to re-type the email address.
 b.
-(20 points)The Sign-Up button redirects the user to another layout, where he or she determines the user type by clicking one of the following two buttons.
+The Sign-Up button redirects the user to another layout, where he or she determines the user type by clicking one of the following two buttons.
 Then, a sign up form is displayed according to the user type